Sudan Village

 Sudan Village is a live album by Seals & Crofts.
 It features the single "Baby I'll Give It to You", which reached #58 on Billboard's charts, #85 on the RPM charts, and #5 on the RPM AC charts.
+Other songs making their first appearance on a Seals & Crofts album were "Thunderfoot", "Put Your Love in My Hands", "Arkansas Traveller", and "Eighth of January".